 Investment programmes developed by the government (including CRIs) that are particularly risky, contentious, involve joint ventures and/or represent a significant investment of public funds, must be regularly assessed.
 The Institute would like to see significant improvements in procedural transparency.
 Integrated reports must be published regularly, identifying the aim of the project, primary goals, key stakeholders (including relationships such as joint ventures/partnerships), recognised and perceived benefits (in particular, clarity over who owns the benefits of the investment programme), costs (in particular, the size of the public's investment) and a full assessment of all known and potential risks (including investment, financial, legal liability and environmental risks).
-Any review of the HSNO McGuinness Institute Submission: Submission for the Consultation on the proposed National Environmental Standard for Plantation Forestry legislation should consider whether the current arrangement allows a true analysis of benefits (see also the discussion in Section 7.2.12 on pages 92 and 93 of our 2013 report).
+Any review of the HSNO legislation should consider whether the current arrangement allows a true analysis of benefits (see also the discussion in Section 7.2.12 on pages 92 and 93 of our 2013 report).
 If government is going to continue to invest significant amounts of money in a framework for CRIs to undertake outdoor GM experiments, it must provide assurance that the benefits are adequately scrutinised in terms of the benefits that will accrue to New Zealand, that costs are borne by the applicant (not the public) and that risks are well-managed.
-Further, we believe a register of all government funds, including grants and capital, should be made transparent to the public to ensure companies are not double dipping and to ensure the focus remains on the public's return from investment (MI, 2013a: 72-73).
+Further, we believe a register of all government funds, including grants and capital, should be made transparent to the public to ensure companies are not double dipping and to ensure the focus remains on the public's return from investment.
+(MI, 2013a: 72-73)